kc-ml2/recruit/README_en.md

 * Free food, snacks, coffee

 ## Hiring process
-* Send your CV or resume to contact@kc-ml2.com.
+* Send your CV/resume and a portfolio to contact@kc-ml2.com.
+* First on-site interview
+  * An informal meeting for a chat based on the CV and the portfolio.
 * Take-home project
   * Review, re-implement, and reproduce a research paper from a list of selected topics.
   * Prepare a portfolio presentation
-* On-site interview
+* Second on-site interview
   * Presentation of the take-home project
   * Technical interview
 * Reference check